rust-lang/rust/src/doc/rustc-dev-guide/src/walkthrough.md

 it.

 When your reviewer approves the PR, it will go into a queue for yet another bot called `@bors`. `@bors` manages the CI build/merge queue.
-When your PR reaches the head of the `@bors` queue, `@bors` will test out the merge by running all tests against your PR on Travis CI.
+When your PR reaches the head of the `@bors` queue, `@bors` will test out the merge by running all tests against your PR on GitHub Actions.
 This takes a lot of time to finish.
 If all tests pass, the PR is merged and becomes part of the next nightly compiler!